Practice in BC Online Seminar

 - The Professional Practice Examination

 Successful completion of this online seminar is mandatory for all new applicants to Engineers and Geoscientists British Columbia as per Bylaw 11(e) (6).

 - Module 1: Self-Regulation (30 minutes)

-As a self-regulatory body, Engineers and Geoscientists BC derives its strength from its members and licensees, so knowledge of the role of self-regulation is pivotal.
+As a self-regulatory body, Engineers and Geoscientists BC derives its strength from its registrants, so knowledge of the role of self-regulation is pivotal.
 This module explains the nature of the self-regulated profession, recognizes and understands the essential elements of the Engineers and Geoscientists Act, and describes the proactive and reactive roles of Engineers and Geoscientists BC.